 When you think about breakfast, are you excited?
-You WILL BE when you have this Paleo and Whole30 Breakfast Casserole on your meal plan!
-The absolute best part about it is the hashbrown crust, cooked and made extra crispy with melted ghee and a little salt.
+You WILL BE when you have this Paleo and Whole30 friendly Vegetable Breakfast Casserole with hash brown crust!
+It’s loaded with healthy veggies and eggs, plus absolutely delicious!

 - Eggs